brittanieboyko/employees/README.md

 # Employee Directory

-An employee directory with React.
+An employee directory with made with React.

 ## User Story